Written By

 Are Wet Signatures Still Legally Binding in 2026? (+ Use Cases)

-Wet signatures are globally recognized as legally binding, despite the increasing adoption of electronic signatures following the digital transformation.
-In fact, they remain mandatory for many high-stakes transactions — particularly those requiring notarization, where the physical presence serves as a critical layer of authentication.
+While the digital transformation of business has driven the increasing adoption of electronic signatures, wet signatures remain globally recognized as legally binding.
+In fact, they remain mandatory for many high-stakes transactions, particularly those requiring notarization, where physical presence serves as a critical layer of authentication.

-This especially includes agreements and documents involving real property:
+This includes agreements and documents involving real property:

 • United States: Some states, like New York, require wet signatures for mortgages, deeds of trusts, and other collateral documents.